JavaScript const Keyword Complete Guide

 5 if (true) {

-6 const blockScoped = "I'm only accessible in this block";
+6 const blockScoped = "only in this if block";

 9 }